Robert Earl Keen: Career

 In January 2022, Keen announced that he would stop touring and performing publicly after September 2022.
-His final tour was named the "I’m Coming Home Farewell Tour" and the final leg was played September 1st, 3rd and 4th at Floore’s Country Store in Helotes, Texas.
-Approximately 3,000 people attended the last show on September 4th for nearly two-and-a-half hours.
+His final tour was named the "I'm Coming Home Farewell Tour" and the final leg was played September 1, 3, and 4 at Floore's Country Store in Helotes, Texas.
+Approximately 3,000 people attended the last show on September 4 for nearly two-and-a-half hours.
+Despite the claims of playing his final shows and farewell tour, Keen proceeded to do several shows in 2023 and listed a 2024 tour on his website with a dozen stops.
+Instagram posts on Keen's account containing photos from his "I'm Coming Home Farewell Tour" were later edited to remove reference to the "farewell" part of the tour.